Relay Token (RELAY) Price Tops $0.0150

-Relay Token (RELAY) traded flat against the US dollar during the 1 day period ending at 19:00 PM E.T. on September 22nd.
-Relay Token has a total market cap of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last 24 hours.
-In the last week, Relay Token has traded flat against the US dollar.
-One Relay Token token can currently be purchased for approximately $0.0150 or 0.00000030 BTC on major cryptocurrency exchanges.
+Relay Token (RELAY) traded flat against the dollar during the 1 day period ending at 18:00 PM Eastern on September 26th.
+One Relay Token token can currently be purchased for about $0.0150 or 0.00000030 BTC on popular exchanges.
+During the last week, Relay Token has traded flat against the dollar.
+Relay Token has a total market capitalization of $3.17 billion and $0.03 worth of Relay Token was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.